flutter/flutter-intellij/docs/testing.md

 ### Create an Android app

-Start Android Studio and use the File > New > New Project menu to fire up the new project wizard.
+Start Android Studio and use the File > New > New Project menu to open the new project wizard.
 Choose the template that includes a Basic Activity.
-One the next page, use Kotlin and minimum API level 16.
+On the next page, use Kotlin and minimum API level 16.
 Let the system stabilize (Gradle sync).

 Switch the Project view to